Simon-McIntosh/nakasvr/README.md

 your local Spyder IDE.

 ## Installation
-Instalation is required on both the client (local) and server (remote).
-The use of virtual environments is encoraged when installing Nakasvr on both the client and the server.
+Installation is required on both the client (local) and server (remote).
+The use of virtual environments is encouraged when installing Nakasvr on both the client and the server.

 ### Client install
 Create virtual environments for the client and server.
 Subsequent use of python commands assumes that the virtual environment is active.